Agnimn/AirBnb-Full-stack-project/README.md

 🖼️ Upload property images (Cloudinary integration)

-📅 Set pricing and availability dates

-📊 View and manage booking requests

 For Guests 🌍

 🔍 Search and filter villas by location, price, and features

-📆 Book stays with an interactive date picker

-📩 Get instant email confirmation with PDF booking ticket

-👤 Manage bookings in a personal dashboard

 # 🔧 Tech Stack